mcdulltii/mcdulltii.github.io/about.md

 <div class="section" id="section1" markdown="1">

+# 2025

+- Interning at Centre for Strategic Infocomm Technologies as a Cyber Security Engineer as part of SIT's Integrated Work Study Programme

 # 2024

-- Learn Vision-based AI, etc.
+- Learn Vision-based AI, Depth-based AI etc.
+- Interning at Centre for Strategic Infocomm Technologies as a Cyber Security Engineer as part of SIT's Integrated Work Study Programme
 - Interned at watchTowr as a Cyber Security Engineer to assist in automating continuous assurance and adversary sight
 - Solved CSIT Mini Challenge ([Badge]({{ site.baseurl }}/assets/img/csit-cny-challenge-2024.png))